December 01, 2022

 HMO or PPO?
 Copay vs. coinsurance?
 What’s the cost-sharing structure for out-of-network specialist visits, mental health services, and home health care?
 Shopping for a health insurance plan is a notoriously painful process — whether you’re seeking individual coverage, choosing between plans offered by your employer, or examining your Medicare Advantage options, it’s often difficult to identify the plan that best matches your specific requirements.
-With COVID relief initiatives reopening the ACA exchanges through Aug.
-15 and subsidy eligibility expanding through 2022, more individuals than ever before will likely be faced with navigating the complexities of purchasing a health plan.
+And it’s certainly not getting any easier: more carriers are offering more plans than ever before.

 Like modern shopping experiences in other industries, the bulk of health plan selection now occurs online, via digital health insurance exchanges of both the public and private variety.
 For these digital platforms, used by consumers, seniors, brokers, and businesses alike, it’s critical to deliver intuitive, data-driven user experiences that provide full transparency into the rates, cost-sharing, subsidy estimates, and other features of all available health plans.
 However, a robust plan library, side-by-side plan comparison, and a modern quoting interface are insufficient to meet the needs of today’s users.